jaeyow/fullstack-developer/_posts/2019-03-30-umbraco-and-docker-meant-to-be.md

 - Note that disk based artifacts like media files, are not covered in this, and these may be covered by another article, and is beyond the scope of this post

 - in addition to using Docker as a mechanism fo standardizing our development environment, why don't you go one step further.
 You can utilize Docker fully by leveraging on it's deployment capabilities, that is, deployment to your staging and production environments.
-Container orchestration software such as [Kubernetes](https://kubernetes.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Terraform](https://www.terraform.io/).
+Container orchestration software such as [Kubernetes](https://kubernetes.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Terraform](https://www.terraform.io/) are options that can be explored.

 ## Summary
 If you have reached this part, you have a patience of a monk.
 In this rather long article, we have explored the viability of using Docker containers as a strategy for making local dev environments easy to work with.

 When a new developer starts, it will be a breeze to just use the images and get them up and productive in no time.
 But it doesn't have to be just Umbraco projects.
 Docker containers can be used for many different types and classes of applications, old and new.
 Maybe in a later post we can continue where we left off and try our hand with orchestration software to extend our use of Docker for deployments too.

 Until then, see ya.